CoderYihaoWang/KeyPoint/README.md

     ![](./screenshots/toggleCommentDisplay.gif)

-  - View all articles by an authors
+  - View all articles by an author

     ![](./screenshots/viewAuthors.gif)